techconative/restel-docs/docs/concepts-components/middleware.md

 * Oauth2 Resource Owner Password Middleware

 ### BasicAuth Middleware

-If you're dealing with APIs that supports BasicAuth then you should probably use this middleware it adds Authorization header to the request headers with the given username and password.
-Header Key : Authorization , Value : Basic &lttoken&gt .
-Where token is the Base64 encoding of username:password
+If you're dealing with APIs that supports BasicAuth then you should probably use this middleware which adds Authorization header to the request headers with the given username and password.

+This middleware adds the header `Authorization: Basic <token>` to the request, where token is the Base64 encoding of username:password

 ```
 {
   "Authorization": {
 	"basic_auth": {
-  	"username": "&ltusername&gt",
+  	"username": "<username>",
-    	"password": "&ltpassword&gt"
+    	"password": "<password>"
 	}
   }
 }